HeadHodge/hassioControlHub/README.md

 <b>_keyCode2bt:</b>

 This module is basically a virtual/emulated bluetooth keyboard.
 It captures keyCodes from the Hassio Hub using their websockets API and sends the keyCodes to any device connected via bluetooth thats accepts HID bluetooh keyboard input.
-There a several other sub-modules to facilitate device bluetooth pairing.
+There are several other sub-modules to facilitate device bluetooth pairing.